-If you prefer a ready-made solution, one great option is Garden Safe Houseplant Insect Killer.
+If you prefer a ready-made solution, one great option is Garden Safe Houseplant Insect control spray.
 It has been effective at pest control without damaging my plant as long as I don’t allow it to pool on the leaves of the plant.

 I would not personally use this on my outdoor plants because I worry about harming beneficial insects, but I would have no problem using it indoors!

 3. Introduce beneficial insects or predators